An increasingly common reason behind consistent changes in menstrual patterns is Polycystic Ovary Syndrome (PCOS) otherwise known as PCOD.

 “My doctor also strongly recommended exercising or walking for at least 30 minutes everyday. “ says Anisha.

 Exercise helps reduce weight, stress and also helps control blood sugar.
 You could also take up light aerobic exercise, swimming or cycling at a moderate pace.

 Pregnancy and PCOD

 “Fertility drugs are available for women who are trying to get pregnant.
 These may be taken at the beginning of menstrual cycles for several cycles “ explains Dr Swati.

 “If these do not help, we may advise IVF treatment.”

 Most women with PCOD are able to conceive with the right treatment and lifestyle modifications.

 Taking small steps to alter your lifestyle can make a big difference to your overall outlook.
 Just ask Anisha.

 “Initially it was a struggle to stay away from fatty foods I liked and get myself to exercise.
 But a week after I started going for walks, I actually began to feel more confident and optimistic about the road ahead “ Anisha smiles.

 Experiencing changes in your menstrual cycle?
-Sign up below for a complimentary consultation with a gynecologist!
+Sign up below for a consultation with a gynecologist!